 By 2018 his radio segment ‘Curious Questions’ had been broadcast for 22 years.

 Cryer – who graduated with an honours degree in literature and etymology at the Universtity of Auckland – has had 15 books published in New Zealand, Britain and the US, and has topped the New Zealand non-fiction best-seller list three times.
-By 2018 his radio segment “Curious Questions” had been broadcast for an unbroken run of 22 years.
+By 2018 his radio segment “Curious Questions” – initially on RNZ National, and from 2006 on Radio Live – had been broadcast for an unbroken run of 22 years.

 Cryer was awarded an MBE in 1995 and music has been an important element among the creative talents that gained him this honour.
-What’s more, given that he is always working on a new book, this certainly isn’t the last we’ll hear from one of New Zealand’s tallest and most successful entertainers.
+He died suddenly on 25 August 2021; he was 86.